-2012.
-The Colocation Order prohibits local governments from denying eligible facilities' requests (EFRs) to modify existing wireless towers or base stations if the modification does not substantially change the dimensions of the facilities.
-As the colloquial name suggests, the Collocation Order primarily concerns the colocation of wireless facilities.
-The final rules created a new shot clock for EFRs whereby local jurisdiction must administratively approve of a completed EFR within sixty (60) days of filing.
+In 2014, the FCC adopted a second Report and Order known as the "Colocation Order" which interprets Section 6409 of the Middle Class Tax Relief and Job Creation Act of 2012.
+The Colocation Order prohibits local governments from denying Eligible Facilities Requests (EFRs) to modify existing wireless towers or base stations if the modification does not substantially change the dimensions of the facilities.
+As the name suggests, the Collocation Order primarily concerns the colocation of wireless facilities.
+The final rules created a new shot clock for EFRs whereby local jurisdiction must administratively approve a completed EFR within sixty (60) days of filing.
 The proposed code changes implement the Colocation Order.

-Recently, various wireless telecommunication providers and infrastructure providers have begun deploying "small cell" wireless communication facility technology.
+Recently, various wireless telecommunication and infrastructure providers have begun deploying "small cell" WCF technology.
 Small cells are a new generation of wireless technology which prioritizes data bandwidth at the expense of coverage area.
 While the "small" in small cell refers to the facility's coverage area, it is often the case that small cells have a small enough footprint to be placed within right of way either on existing vertical assets or on standalone poles.
-Small cell technology is a precursor to "5G" technology and will likely comprise of the majority of wireless siting requests going forward.
+Small cell technology is a precursor to "5G" technology and will likely be the majority of wireless siting requests going forward.
 Numerous companies have approached Colorado communities, including Littleton, requesting that small cell facilities be placed in the right-of-way.
 Like many cities, Littleton's current code does not address the placement of WCFs in the right-of-way.

-In 2017, the Colorado General Assembly introduced House Bill 1193 which addresses the deployment of small cells in the right of way.
-The bill is in final form and is close to passage.
-Importantly, the bill gives developers a use by right to deploy small cells in the right-of-way.
+In 2017, the Colorado General Assembly passed House Bill 1193 which addresses the deployment of small cells in the right of way.
+The bill was signed into law by Governor Hickenlooper on April 18, 2017 (and is provided as an attachment).
+Importantly, the bill gives telecommunication providers a use by right to deploy small cells in the right-of-way.
 This right is subject to local police powers and zoning codes.
 Currently, Littleton has no zoning regulations applicable to these facilities.
-If the city does not adopt zoning regulations applicable to small cells by the bills effective date on July 1, 2017, developers will have unfettered ability to deploy small cell facilities of any kind in the right-of-way.
-The proposed code changes create zoning regulations applicable to all WCFs in the right of way including important restrictions on the height and spacing of such facilities.
+If the city does not adopt zoning regulations for small cells by the bill's effective date of July 1, 2017, telecommunication providers will have unfettered ability to deploy small cell facilities of any kind in the right-of-way.
+The proposed code changes create zoning regulations applicable to all WCFs in the right-of- way including important restrictions on the height and spacing of such facilities.